-Back in vogue
+Back in vogue: revisiting Paris Is Burning in 2017

-Walking the streets of New York with voguers past and present, revisiting the parts of the city featured in 1990 documentary Paris Is Burning
+Walking the streets of New York with voguers past and present, revisiting the parts of the city featured in the cult 1990 documentary

 It is a sticky summer day in Harlem, and Justin “Monster” LaBeija is literally dancing in the street.
 He vogues down the sidewalk, his sinewy arms winding into impossible angles, emphasised with the twirling of a bright red ribbon.
 Two women in nursing uniforms are delighted; they offer a couple of shimmies in response.
 An elderly man on a stoop smiles.
 Justin finishes and takes a bow, panting.